scleradb/scleradb.github.io/docsrc/sdk/sdkextml.md

 - <a class="anchor" name="mlservice"></a> `MLService` ([Scala](http://scleradb.github.io/sclera-core-sdk/index.html#com.scleradb.analytics.ml.service.MLService), [Java](http://scleradb.github.io/sclera-extensions-java-sdk/index.html#com.scleradb.java.analytics.ml.service.DBService))
     - Provides machine learning operators as a service to Sclera, using the specified library.
     - Contains an `id` that identifies this service.
-    - Contains the method `createAssociator`, `createClassifier`, `createClusterer` that is used to create (i.e. train), respectively, a new [Classifier](#classifier), [Clusterer](#clusterer), or [Associator](#associator) for this service.
+    - Contains the method `createClassifier`, `createClusterer` that is used to create (i.e. train), respectively, a new [Classifier](#classifier) or [Clusterer](#clusterer) for this service.
 - <a class="anchor" name="classifier"></a> `Classifier` ([Scala](http://scleradb.github.io/sclera-core-sdk/index.html#com.scleradb.analytics.ml.classifier.objects.Classifier), [Java](http://scleradb.github.io/sclera-extensions-java-sdk/index.html#com.scleradb.java.analytics.ml.classifier.objects.Classifier))
     - Wrapper over classes implementing clustering algorithms.
-[Training](/doc/ref/sqlextml#classifier-training) involves learning a classifier with a designated `targetAttr` using the feature attributes `featureAttrs`, all of which must be present in the input.
+[Training](../sclerasql/sqlextml.md#classifier-training) involves learning a classifier with a designated `targetAttr` using the feature attributes `featureAttrs`, all of which must be present in the input.
-    - Provides a function `classifyOpt` that returns the label for a new data point, if one can be assigned by the classifier; this is used by the [`CLASSIFIED WITH` clause](/doc/ref/sqlextml#classifier-application).
+    - Provides a function `classifyOpt` that returns the label for a new data point, if one can be assigned by the classifier; this is used by the [`CLASSIFIED WITH` clause](../sclerasql/sqlextml.md#classifier-application).
 - <a class="anchor" name="clusterer"></a> `Clusterer` ([Scala](http://scleradb.github.io/sclera-core-sdk/index.html#com.scleradb.analytics.ml.clusterer.objects.Clusterer), [Java](http://scleradb.github.io/sclera-extensions-java-sdk/index.html#com.scleradb.java.analytics.ml.clusterer.objects.Clusterer))
     - Wrapper over classes implementing clustering algorithms.
-[Training](/doc/ref/sqlextml#clusterer-training) involves clustering the given data.
+[Training](../sclerasql/sqlextml.md#clusterer-training) involves clustering the given data.
-    - Provides a function `cluster` that assigns a cluster id to a new data point; this is used by the [`CLUSTERED WITH` clause](/doc/ref/sqlextml#clusterer-application).
+    - Provides a function `cluster` that assigns a cluster id to a new data point; this is used by the [`CLUSTERED WITH` clause](../sclerasql/sqlextml.md#clusterer-application).
-- <a class="anchor" name="associator"></a> `Associator` ([Scala](http://scleradb.github.io/sclera-core-sdk/index.html#com.scleradb.analytics.ml.associator.objects.Associator), [Java](http://scleradb.github.io/sclera-extensions-java-sdk/index.html#com.scleradb.java.analytics.ml.associator.objects.Associator))
-    - Wrapper over classes implementing association rule mining algorithms.
-[Training](#/doc/ref/sqlextml#association-rule-mining) involves learning association rules over the given data.

-The [Sclera - Weka Connector](/doc/ref/components#sclera-weka), included with the Sclera platform, is open source and implements the interface mentioned above.
-The code for the [Sclera - Weka Connector](/doc/ref/components#sclera-weka), in Scala, also appears as an illustrative example in the [Sclera Extensions (Scala) Github repository](https://github.com/scleradb/sclera-extensions-scala).
+The [Sclera - Weka Connector](../setup/components.md#sclera-weka), included with the Sclera platform, is open source and implements the interface mentioned above.
+The code for the [Sclera - Weka Connector](../setup/components.md#sclera-weka), in Scala, also appears as an illustrative example in the [Sclera Extensions (Scala) Github repository](https://github.com/scleradb/sclera-extensions-scala).

 ## Packaging and Deploying the Connector

-The included [Sclera - Weka Connector](/doc/ref/components#sclera-mysql) implementation uses [sbt](http://www.scala-sbt.org) for building the connector [(installation details)](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html#installing-sbt).
+The included [Sclera - Weka Connector](../setup/components.md#sclera-mysql) implementation uses [sbt](http://www.scala-sbt.org) for building the connector [(installation details)](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html#installing-sbt).
 This is not a requirement -- any other build tool can be used instead.

 ### Dependencies

 For Scala:

-- The Scala implementation has a dependency on the [`"sclera-core"` library](/doc/sdk/sdkintro#scalasdk).
+- The Scala implementation has a dependency on the [`"sclera-core"` library](../sdk/sdkintro.md#scalasdk).
 This library is available from the [Sclera repository](http://scleradb.releases.s3.amazonaws.com); see the included [sbt build file](https://github.com/scleradb/sclera-extensions-scala/blob/master/sclera-weka/build.sbt) for the details.
 Note that the dependency is annotated `"provided"` since the `jar` for `"sclera-core"` will be available in the `CLASSPATH` when this connector is run with Sclera.

 For Java:

-- The Java implementation has a dependency on the [`"sclera-core"` library](/doc/sdk/sdkintro#scalasdk), as wells as on the [`"sclera-extensions-java-sdk"` library](#javasdk).
+- The Java implementation has a dependency on the [`"sclera-core"` library](../sdk/sdkintro.md#scalasdk), as wells as on the [`"sclera-extensions-java-sdk"` library](#javasdk).
 These libraries are available from the [Sclera repository](http://scleradb.releases.s3.amazonaws.com).
 Note that the dependency on `"sclera-core"` is annotated `"provided"` since the `jar` for `"sclera-core"` will be available in the `CLASSPATH` when this connector is run with Sclera.

 ### Deployment Steps